Topic outline

 • Introduction: Explain the relevance of your chosen topic, state your research objectives, present your research question(s), and provide an overview of your thesis structure.
 Briefly introduce your motivations, and explain the rationale and significance of what you set out to do, e.g., How is your topic relevant in the design/arts/media field?What design/arts/media phenomena does your topic connect to?

-• Theoretical Background: Introduce the theoretical and/or conceptual foundation for your thesis.
+• Literature/Theoretical Foundation: Introduce the theoretical and/or conceptual foundation for your thesis.
 Begin by explaining ideas and literature reviewed, their relevance, and the process by which you sourced them (e.g. keywords and platforms used).
 Summarize the main ideas, concepts and findings in prior literature that informs your work; identify key authors (contributors) and their approaches, and present the current state of knowledge.
-Conclude where you aim to contribute and/or how you plan to execute your work based on prior knowledge.
+How is the topic of your thesis addressed in academic literature?
+What has been concluded on this topic in the past/present?
+Conclude where you aim to contribute and/or how you plan to execute your work based on prior knowledge; how is the reviewed literature relevant (inform) in your thesis?

 • Timetable: Specify tasks connected to your method and plan your research activities accordingly, e.g. recruitment, conducting interviews, and data analysis.
 Make a realistic plan in the timetable.
 Include an overview of the other thesis writing activities, when are you to write about your findings? when are you going to write the Discussion and Conclusion sections?